Dorothy Brown (politician): Pursuits of other offices during tenure

+Patronage

+Brown was characterized as running an office full of patronage hires.
+In 2014 the Chicago Sun-Times described the Clerk's office as "a 2,300-employee office, one of the last true bastions of political patronage in Illinois".

 Beginning in August 2018, a federally-ordered monitor was appointed under to audit the hiring and employment practices of Brown's office in an effort to monitor the office's compliance with the Shakman Decrees.
 This federal oversight of the office's hiring and employment practices would not cease until November 2022, during the tenure of Brown's successor.